Drug abuse rates have been on the rise in Washington state. According to the latest addiction statistics in Washington state:

 - Cowlitz (25 deaths per 100,000 people)

 - Grays Harbor (23 deaths per 100,000 people)

 - Spokane (17 deaths per 100,000 people)

-The Healthy People 2020 set a goal of reducing the average to 11.3 by 2020, but if the pattern continues Washington state is unlikely to meet this aim.
+Healthy People 2020 set the goal of reducing the average to 11.3 by 2020, but if the pattern continues Washington state is unlikely to meet this aim.

 The statistics regarding alcohol use in Washington state are shocking as well.
 In 2010, 2,457 alcohol-related deaths were reported.
 16% of adults reported binge drinking (5 or more drinks for men, 4 or more drinks for women) at least once in the past month.
 San Juan, Grays Harbor, and King counties reside above the state average, with 22%, 21% and 17% of adults reporting binge drinking in the past month, respectively.

 Looking at nationwide statistics, Washington state is just above the national average of 14.6 deaths attributed to drug use.
 In 2013, a total of 46,471 people in the United States died of drug-related causes.

 When it comes to alcohol use, Washington state is on par with the national average, with 17% of adults binge drinking about four times a month.